dusk-network/dusk-blockchain/pkg/gql/README.md

 Currently, it's over HTTP but later WebSocket support could be added to enable data fetching in publish-subscribe manner.
 (e.g graphql service capable of sending updates on newly accepted block)

-##### Pending development
-- Queries schema is pending to be modified/enriched accordingly.
-- Subscriptions for particular chain/consensus updates (block accepted, reward received etc)
-- Support unix domain socket as transport for messaging with the monitor component
--

 #### Configuration
 ```toml
 [gql]